 Demand

 Electricity demand is a vital component in the planning, operation, and resilience of power systems.
-Climate change is expected to alter electricity demand patterns by affecting not only temperature characteristics, such as mean temperature, frequency of temperature extremes, and seasonal variability, but also consumption behaviours across different sectors.
+Climate change is expected to alter electricity demand patterns by affecting not only temperature characteristics, such as mean temperature, frequency of temperature extremes, and seasonal variability, but also consumption behaviours across various sectors.

 Numerous studies project increased cooling demand during hotter summers and reduced heating demand during milder winters as this pattern has been consistently observed across multiple global regions (Amonkar et al. (2023), Auffhammer and Aroonruengsawat (2011), Pilli-Sihvola et al. (2010), Trotter et al. (2016), Wood et al. (2015)).

-The magnitude and direction of these changes are strongly dependent on region and latitude.
+However, the magnitude and direction of these changes are strongly dependent on region, latitude, and socioeconomic conditions.
 For example, countries in warmer climates are expected to experience higher overall demand growth due to increased cooling loads (Bonkaney et al. (2023), Emodi et al. (2018), Zachariadis and Hadjinicolaou (2014)).
 Climate change also influences electricity consumption by sector and alters temporal demand profiles, including daily and seasonal variations.
 The residential, commercial, and industrial sectors respond differently to climate drivers (Dirks et al. (2015), Shaik (2024), Taseska et al. (2012)).
-Furthermore, the timing of electricity demand is shifting, with studies projecting changes in peak load hours and seasonal peaks due to rising temperatures and more frequent extreme heat events ( Amonkar et al. (2023), Fonseca et al. (2019), Romitti and Sue Wing (2022)).
+Furthermore, the timing of electricity demand is shifting, with studies projecting changes in peak load hours and seasonal peaks due to rising temperatures and more frequent extreme heat events (Amonkar et al. (2023), Fonseca et al. (2019), Romitti and Sue Wing (2022)).

 To assess the impacts of climate change on electricity demand, various approaches have been employed.
 These include the use of climate projections from General Circulation Models (or Global Climate Models, GCMs) and Regional Climate Models (RCMs), often combined with downscaling techniques to capture local climatic variability (Auffhammer et al. (2017), Auffhammer and Aroonruengsawat (2011), Fonseca et al. (2019), Lipson et al. (2019), Trotter et al. (2016)).
 Empirical models, such as regression-based analyses, have also been used to estimate historical relationships between temperature and electricity use (Bonkaney et al. (2023), Emodi et al. (2018), Pilli-Sihvola et al. (2010)).
 Additionally, simulation tools and integrated energy-climate models are applied to explore future scenarios under varying socio-economic and climatic conditions (Dirks et al. (2015), Lipson et al. (2019), Taseska et al. (2012)).